Divorce Expert Nan Cohen Areas of Expertise:

 - Divorce Coaching

 Personalized divorce coaching for men and women going through divorce and separation realities.

 - Public Speaking

 Nan's appearances in the community and at events

 Workshops by Nan with her expert team

-Divorce reality expert Nan Cohen shares her top back to school tips for those dealing with separation and divorce as the children return to school this fall.
+Divorce reality expert Nan Cohen shares her top tips for those dealing with separation and divorce during the holidays.

 Check back for the latest news from Nan Cohen

 Brenda Waters of KDKA-TV's Pittsburgh Today Live with Nan